AdobeDocs/workfront.it-IT/help/quicksilver/planning/views/manage-the-table-view.md

 <div class="preview">

-## Gestire la vista a elenco nell’ambiente di anteprima
+## Gestire la vista tabella nell’ambiente di anteprima

 <!--********** MAYBE THIS IS VALID ONLY WHEN WE REPLACE THE NAVIGATION ?????????*********-->